daattali/beautiful-jekyll/_posts/2023-12-07-website-updates.md

 We've gotten some questions from y'all about our artist alley this year, and while we don't have concrete answers yet, all information and details will be posted to [the artist alley page!](/artist-alley)

 # Poster
-We have previous year examples and details of the amazing [Fur Squared Poster here!](/poster)
+We have previous year examples and details of the amazing [FurSquared Poster here!](/poster)

 # Hotel Details
 We have made some updates and clarifications over at the [Hotel Page.](/hotel)